ahasobriquets/NETELabs_CaseStudies/alemtuzumab/alemtuzumab_codebook.md

 ## Workflow Description

-1. Root (alemtuzumab) to FDA: This is a single edge between two nodes.
+1. root (alemtuzumab) to fda: This is a single edge between two nodes.
 Root and FDA.

-2. Root to Clinical Trials: This is also a single edge between two nodes.
-Root and CT.
+2. root to clinical trials: This is also a single edge between two nodes. root and ct.
 A manual search of clinicaltrials.gov revealed 5 clinical trials that began before 7/31/2001 although all of them completed well after that date.
 Thus, none of them have been included in the restrospective trace but they are used to indicate post-alemtuzumab activity.

-3. Root to PMID1: Multiple nodes exist in PMID1.
+3. root to pmid1: Multiple nodes exist in PMID1.
 The basis for nodes is a PubMed Search for Alemtuzumab or Campath restricted from 01/01/1900 to 07/31/2001 (approval date plus 60 days for publication lag).
-Each node corresponds to on publication (PMID).
-Only one edge is drawn from root to a given PMID1 node. **How is redundancy between CT and PMID1 to be handled?**
+Each pmid1 node corresponds to one publication.
+Only one edge is drawn from root to a given PMID1 node. **How is redundancy between ct and pmid1 to be handled?**

-4. FDA to PMID1:  FDA approval for Campath was granted in May 2001.
+4. fda to pmid1:  FDA approval for Campath was granted in May 2001.
 The FDA Oncology Center of  Excellence published an Approval Summary paper in 2008- PMID 18305062.
 A single PMID was  extracted from the approval documents on the Drugs@FDA website.
 Cheson et al.
 (1996) PMID: 8652811.

-5. Clinical Trials to PMID 1.
+5. ct to pmid1.
 A  search in PubMed using criteria of alemtuzumab, publication type of clinical trial, and date restricted to 7/31/2001 or earlier (((alemtuzumab) AND "clinical trial"[Publication Type])) AND ("1900/01/01"[Date - Publication] : "2001/07/31"[Date - Publication])

+6. pmid1 to pmid2. pmid2 refers to cited references and is derived from Elsevier data where Eric maps pmids to ScopusIDs to Cited Scopus IDs and then back to pmids

+7. pmid1 to grants and pmid2 to grants. using NIH ExPORTER data [needs to be expanded on]

+8. authors and institions- derived from Scopus data